websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_10.rst

 The template itself extends a default base template called ``site/base.html``.
 That renders :term:`Bootstrap` decoration, namely the header with navigation bar and footer, around your content.
 You can read more about default templates in :doc:`templates documentation <../../narrative/frontend/templates>`.

-Note, that we do not refer to the question by its database ``id`` attribute.
+Note that we do not refer to the question by its database ``id`` attribute.
 Instead we use a randomly generated :term:`uuid` attribute and convert it to a :term:`slug` - a string, that looks similar to ``Hh4D7Hh7SWujcvwE0XgEFA``.
 It is base64 encoded string of 122-bit of randomness.
 Using UUIDs instead of database attributes in publicly visible content is important for security and business intelligence by reducing the attackable surface of your site for any malicious actors.

 The link itself is formed using :py:meth:`pyramid.request.Request.route_url`.
 It takes a route name (``detail``) and specifies the parameter required for this route.
 This resolves to the actual URL where the view is configured.
 This allows you to easily update publicly facing site URLs without need for hardcoded paths in every template.